WORLD CUP: Belgium has exceptional talent but so many doubts

 Martinez is hoping that Kompany’s injury worries will be a galvanizing force that could help propel FIFA’s third-ranked team deeper in Russia.

 Here’s a closer look at the Belgium team:

-It took a loss to Wales at the 2016 European Championship for Belgium to oust underachieving coach Marc Wilmots and turn to Roberto Martinez, a Spanish coach with Premier League experience.
+It took a loss to Wales at the 2016 European Championship for Belgium to oust underachieving coach Marc Wilmots and turn to Martinez, a Spanish coach with Premier League experience.

 Martinez led Belgium to the top of its qualifying group with an unbeaten record.
-But it’s unclear how a coach who spent most of his time with teams like Wigan, Swansea and Everton will endure at a World Cup.
+But it’s unclear how a coach who spent most of his time with teams like Wigan, Swansea and Everton will fare at a World Cup.

 At least he has already won a trophy, taking unheralded Wigan to the FA Cup title by beating Manchester City in 2013.